 Can you imagine hanging out in a place where you can skate surrounded by palm trees as you watch the sunset over the ocean?
-You don’t have to anymore; you can grind down rails and rip pools at the Venice Skatepark.
-Here, you and your friends can enjoy landing sick tricks in one of the coolest cities in the world, Los Angeles.
+You don’t have to anymore—you can grind down rails and rip pools at the Venice Skatepark.
+Here, you and your friends can enjoy landing tricks in one of the coolest cities in the world, Los Angeles.
 Venice beach is an iconic place with tons of history deeply rooted in skateboarding.

 As you know, skateboarding originated in California around the 1940s in 50s after surfers decided to take skate wheels and add them to wooden boxes, thus creating the very first skateboards.
 Venice goes all the way back to the Z-boys at Dogtown.
-It may seem shocking to some, but Venice didn’t always have its own skatepark.
+It may seem bewildering to some, but Venice didn’t always have its own skatepark.
 It wasn’t until 2010 that its very first skatepark was inaugurated.

 “One of the only skateparks in the world that’s literally on the beach.”